Bounds on inequality with incomplete data

+This same symmetry is what makes the later measure formulation natural: once the objective and constraints depend only on blockwise masses or moments, permutations within a group are irrelevant, so the explicit ordering constraints used in the computational derivations become bookkeeping devices rather than substantive restrictions.

-An important conclusion from Theorem \ref{thm:Sc2solform3} is that asymptotically we can look at optimizers of $G_n(y)$ as those composed from a finite number of values, both in a sample and asymptotically (as long as the structures of $C^{(1)}_n$ and $C^{(2)}_n$ remain stable as not to lead to the increase of $k_d+o_d$ with $n$).
+An important conclusion from Theorem~\ref{thm:Sc2solform3} is that asymptotically we can look at optimizers of $G_n(y)$ as those composed from a finite number of values, both in a sample and asymptotically (as long as the structures of $C^{(1)}_n$ and $C^{(2)}_n$ remain stable as not to lead to the increase of $k_d+o_d$ with $n$).

-\section{Computation in Scenario 2}
+\section{Computation in Scenario~2}